 If you’re looking for a quick and easy way to get your hands on some fast cash, you might be tempted to take out a payday loan online.
 But it’s important to note that this puts you at risk of borrowing from an unlicensed lender.
 Unlicensed lenders can be problematic for a number of reasons.

-- Illegally high interest rates or fees.
-You may end up paying more than $15 per $100 of your loan, or be faced with hidden charges and fees.
+- Charging illegally high interest rates or fees.
+You may end up paying more than $15 per $100 borrowed, or be faced with hidden charges and fees.

 - Identity theft.
-Unlicensed lenders sometimes sell customers information provided to qualify for the loan to third parties, which could lead to identity theft or a hacked bank account.
+Unlicensed lenders sometimes sell customer information to third parties, which could lead to identity theft or a hacked bank account.

 - Funds taken from your bank account without your permission.
 Unlicensed lenders have been known to illegally withdraw money from customer’s bank accounts if they’re unable to make repayments.

-Unlicensed lenders can operate out of Alberta or even outside of Canada, making it difficult for the province to prosecute them.
-That’s why it’s so important to make sure your lender is licensed to operate in Alberta before you borrow.
+Unlicensed lenders can operate outside of Alberta or even outside of Canada, making it difficult for the province to prosecute them.
+That’s why it’s so important to make sure your lender is licensed to operate in Alberta before you borrow money.